-Some key challenges that TTOs face are: (1) lack of control of the overall disclosure process since disclosure of inventions is purely voluntary-furthermore, investigators differ widely in what they would consider to be valuable inventions; (2) investigators do not sign documents assigning their inventions to their employer at the time of employment, rather they are obligated to do so under the institution's IP policies; and (3) investigators vary widely in their aptitude to work with the TTO to commercialize their inventions and get it into the market place.
+Some key challenges that TTOs face are (1) lack of control of the overall disclosure process since disclosure of inventions is purely voluntary-furthermore, investigators differ widely in what they would consider to be valuable inventions; (2) investigators do not sign documents assigning their inventions to their employer at the time of employment, rather they are obligated to do so under the institution's IP policies; and (3) investigators vary widely in their aptitude to work with the TTO to commercialize their inventions and get it into the marketplace.
+At UMMS, innovative initiatives are underway to address these challenges.
+The goal is to increase collaboration with investigators, throughput in processing disclosures, and the workflow overall.